 Now, don’t go throwing out all your clothing, but I do want to encourage you on a few steps you can take to be mindful of your fashion choices!

-- Build a capsule wardrobe—this limits your clothing items and will help you save money and free up brain power, plus it’s the most sustainable option!
+- Build a capsule wardrobe—this limits your clothing items and will help you save money and free up brain power, plus it will have a low environmental impact.

-- Check your tags—spend 10 minutes and go through your current clothing and see what it’s made of, this will be so eye-opening!
+- Check your tags—spend 10 minutes and go through your current clothing and see what it’s made of; this will be so eye-opening!
 This will help you choose the most sustainable clothing materials.

 - When you do need something new, plan ahead and do some research on a more natural, sustainable clothing brand.